yshamin/tsf/examples/jaxrs-jms-http/README.txt

 The demo demonstrates how both CXF JAX-RS WebClients and pure JMS clients can interact with HTTP and JMS endpoints.
 It also shows how oneway HTTP requests can be further routed to JMS destinations.

+Note that :

+ - a JMS consumer in the JMSHttpClient sets "org.apache.cxf.request.uri" and "org.apache.cxf.request.method" JMS properties to get a specific JAX-RS method being invoked on the server.
+These properties are optional, default values are "/" and "POST" respectively.
+For example, JMSHttpClient.addGetBookOverJMS invocation which adds a new Book does not set these properties and thus JMSHttpBookStore.addBook() method will be invoked.

+ - JMS JAX-RS Server will also default to "text/xml" for Content-Type and Accept values.
+ JMS Consumers can override it by setting "Content-Type" and "Accept" properties.

+ - JMSHttpBookStore.oneWayRequest() uses a org.apache.cxf.jaxrs.ext.Oneway annotation.
+ JMSHttpClient.addOnewayOverHttpGetOverJMS uses CXF JAX-RS WebClient to post a new Book oneway and eventually get it echoed back via JMS.

+ - JMSHttpBookStore uses a CXF JAX-RS extension ProtocolHeaders which can be used to get to the headers available either in the current HTTP or JMS request.